-If the UK leaves the EU, it will become a 3rd country and you will be a 3rd country national (often referred to as a TCN).
+When the UK leaves the EU, it will become a ‘Third country’ and UK citizens will become Third Country National (often referred to as a TCN).

 Some things to note

 If there is a deal you will be able to move to France up to and including 31 December 2020 and enjoy the benefit of being covered by the Withdrawal Agreement (WA).
 In case of no-deal the cut-of date is immediate.

 If you are not covered by the WA and want to stay more than 90 days in France you will have to apply for a long-stay visa before you travel - see the French visa site (visas not available yet of course for UK citizens)

 Legal residence may be harder - they could include language and other integration requirements.
 An integration contract.
 You need to meet the OFII rules.

 Your employer or company will need to obtain permission for you to work.

-As a 3rd country national, you would be able to spend no more than 90 days at a time in the Schengen area unless you have a visa.
+As a Third Country National, you would be able to spend no more than 90 days at a time in the Schengen area unless you have a visa.

 In the next couple of years, the Schengen area will introduce the ETIAS scheme - the European Travel Information and Authorisation System.